Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 4 September 2025 23.33.05 UTC
+- WIB: Jumat, 5 September 2025 00.23.41 UTC
-- WITA: Jumat, 5 September 2025 00.33.05 UTC
+- WITA: Jumat, 5 September 2025 01.23.41 UTC
-- WIT: Jumat, 5 September 2025 01.33.05 UTC
+- WIT: Jumat, 5 September 2025 02.23.41 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: success
+Kategori: motivational